pv-rahil/iris-wallet-desktop/e2e_tests/docs/github-action.md

 ## GitHub Actions Workflow

 The GitHub Actions workflow automates the testing process using **Dogtail** for E2E GUI automation and **pytest** for unit tests.
-It also runs code quality checks (pylint, ruff) and publishes test reports to GitHub Pages.
+It also runs code quality checks and publishes test reports to GitHub Pages.

 ### Automated Execution